Please find a lot of resources at NCAP (Northwest Center for Alternative for Pesticides).

 Mix above ingredients in a spray bottle.
 Spray weeds thoroughly.
 The Dawn dish soap strips the weed of its protective oils and helps the product stick to the plant, so the vinegar can work with deadly force.
 Safe for use in yards used by children and pets.
 Be careful where you apply it, as it will kill non-targeted plants, as well.
 It works best, if applied on a warm, dry day.

 Flame-weeding is another way to kill weeds.
 It is often done with a propane-powered torch that is made for that purpose.
-It works best in areas removed from flammable materials (such as sidewalk or driveway cracks, gravel walkways, etc).
+It works best in areas without flammable materials (such as sidewalk or driveway cracks, gravel walkways, etc).
 Use torching or flame-weeding with caution in dry season and around any flammable materials.

 Some people use steam or boiling water.
 This has to be done carefully and safely.